ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/bt-plugins/decorators/GoalUpdater.md

 # GoalUpdater { #goal-updater }

-A custom control node, which updates the goal(s) pose(s).
-It subscribes to a topic in which it can receive (an) updated goal(s) pose(s) to use instead of the one(s) commanded in action.
+A custom control node, which updates the goal pose.
+It subscribes to a topic in which it can receive an updated goal pose to use instead of the one commanded in action.
 It is useful for dynamic object following tasks.

 ## Parameters